CARES Act HEERF Student Aid Grant

 Northwest Vista College developed the following methodology to determine which students are eligible to receive Emergency Financial Aid Grants and the amount students are to receive under Section 18004(a)(1) of the CARES Act:

-Student actual eligibility will be based on the above requirements AND answers to the Emergency Assistance Application.
-The award amount will depends on the number of applicants, availability of funds, and need demonstrated in the application.
+While student awards are based on dependent and independent status, student actual eligibility will be based on the above requirements AND supportive assessment provided by a case management team.
+The award amount depends on the number of applicants, availability of funds, and need demonstrated in the application.

 CARES Act HEERF Emergency Financial Aid Grants information is housed on the Students Emergency Aid page of the Alamo Colleges/Northwest Vista College website.
 It is also included on the Student Advocacy & Resource Center web page.
 Both pages are searchable using Google and using the Northwest Vista College website search tool.
 The information is further promoted through student and employee email, COVID-19 newsletter updates and NVC social media channels (Facebook, Twitter and Instagram).
 NVC students can request emergency aid assistance through an electronic application available in the ACES student portal and accessible through the NVC website.
 Adhering to U.S. Department of Education guidance, documentation of expenses is requested from students applying for CARES Act HEERF assistance, but is not mandatory.
 The online student application asks students questions pertaining to their need for assistance and the amount being requested, and requires students to electronically certifying that the funds for which they are applying are for expenses resulting from the disruption of campus operations due to the COVID-19 pandemic.